fresh00x/passive-income-portfolios-data-driven-analysis/README.md

 # passive-income-portfolios-data-driven-analysis

-This comprehensive analysis delves into passive income portfolios and their potential for generating long-term wealth.
-The target audience of investors will gain insights into portfolio construction t
+This comprehensive analysis delves into passive income portfolios and their potential for generating sustainable long-term returns.
+In the current landscape, investors are increasingly seeking options

 ## Dataset Info